winterForestStump/RNWF/README.md

 ## All tables and plots are available on [russiannationalwelfarefund.streamlit.app](https://russiannationalwelfarefund.streamlit.app/)

+## Budget rule
+The purpose of the budget rule is to reduce the dependence of the Russian state budget and the ruble exchange rate on fluctuations in oil prices.
+From February to December 2022, it was suspended, and from January 2023, the authorities restarted the rule with new parameters.

+## The threshold for the liquid assets - *removed*
+A law to raise the threshold for investment of the fund from 7% to 10% of GDP was written in November 2021, taking into account the likelihood of an energy transition and the uncertainty of future fossil resource consumption.
+Most investments from the NWF could not be made until its liquid part reached 7% of GDP.
+As an exception, investments in government securities and shares of Russian companies that are not related to the financing of self-sustaining infrastructure projects.
+After the level of the fund reaches 7% of GDP, but is not yet close to 10%, these funds can be invested in units of investment funds managed by RDIF (УК «РФПИ») and self-sustaining infrastructure projects in the total amount up to 2.5 trillion rubles, as well as infrastructure projects by decision of the president or the government.
+All other assets can be invested in only after the liquid part of the NWF exceeds 10%.
+In February 2023, the State Duma removed the thresholds of 7% and 10% for the liquid assets of the fund.
+Now, after the abolition of the thresholds, the fund's liquid assets can be invested in any assets even if the liquidity ratio is low and the share .

 On August 1, 2024 other Russian issuers received:
 - 16 000 mln RUB and
 - 3 000 mln CNY
 The exact company names are unknown

 ## Additional information
 - The USD 1875.4 mln amount in securities of Russian issuers related to the implementation of self-sustaining infrastructure projects with high probability is the **Yamal-LNG** project debt.
 There were two issues of bonds, which were purchased by the MinFin by closed subscription.
 Reports on the results of the issue could be found [here](https://disclosure.1prime.ru/portal/default.aspx?emId=7709602713).